THUDM/GRAND/README.md

 # GRAND
 This is the code of paper: Graph Random Neural Network for Semi-Supervised Learning on Graphs [[arxiv](https://arxiv.org/pdf/2005.11079.pdf)]

+The implementation of GRAND_DropEdge is available at https://github.com/wzfhaha/grand_dropedge.
+The DGL implementation of GRAND is available at https://github.com/hengruizhang98/GRAND.

 Please cite our paper if you think our work is helpful to you:

 ```